 |Faculty||Bond Business School|

-2. Demonstrate the ability to work effectively with others to design an Integrated Marketing Communications (IMC) campaign strategy.
+7. Demonstrate the ability to work effectively with others to complete a group project addressing an integrated marketing communication issue.

 Assumed knowledge is the minimum level of knowledge of a subject area that students are assumed to have acquired through previous study.
 It is the responsibility of students to ensure they meet the assumed knowledge expectations of the subject.
 Students who do not possess this prior knowledge are strongly recommended against enrolling and do so at their own risk.
 No concessions will be made for students’ lack of prior knowledge.